Global Master of Science in Business Analytics (MSBA)

 - Application fee is refunded only in the case an applicant is not offered admission to the program.

 Participants may qualify for scholarships upto USD 6,000.

 *The fees does not include transport expenses, any associated visa fees etc., material fees, books and accommodation.
 It also does not cover any other expenses that are not expressly mentioned above.

 The Global MSBA program cost is exclusive of instructional materials required for the completion of the program and other miscellaneous costs.
 Additional books are not included in the Global MS in Business Analytics material fees.

-Healthcare plan is available approximately USD 1279 for the on-campus year of the program.
+Healthcare plan is available for approximately USD 1,389 for the on-campus year of the program.